Klipper3d/klipper/docs/Config_Reference.md

 BLTouch probe.
 One may define this section (instead of a probe section) to enable a BLTouch probe.
-See [BL-Touch guide](BLTouch.md) for further information on configuring a BLTouch.
+See [BL-Touch guide](BLTouch.md) and [command reference](G-Codes.md#bltouch) for further information.
 A virtual "probe:z_virtual_endstop" pin is also created (see the "probe" section for the details).

 ```
 [bltouch]